253nomi/recipely/README.md

 flutter clean
 flutter pub get
 ```
-Code setup is compleded at this stage.
+Code setup is completed at this stage.